sameeksharathi/No-Idea---Sets/README.md

 Note: Since  and  are sets, they have no repeated elements.
 However, the array might contain duplicate elements.

-Constraints
+Constraints:

 1<=n<=10^5
 1<=m<=10^5
 1<= Any Integer in Input <=10^9

-Input Format
+Input Format:

 The first line contains integers  and  separated by a space.
 The second line contains  integers, the elements of the array.
 The third and fourth lines contain  integers,  and , respectively.

-Output Format
+Output Format:

 Output a single integer, your total happiness.